ryancheunggit/Think_R/README.md

 ## Think_R
 This repo contains the code and slides I created for teaching R
 + 2015 R Study Group: is for the workshops I hosted at Bentley University
-+ Lectures: is for a short course I hosted at UJS